 Importantly, in these experiments the problem of angle finding on noisy quantum computers has been removed (e.g. offloaded to HPC simulations) with the intention of investigating the scaling of QAOA (with respect to problem size and number of rounds) on NISQ computers assuming reasonably good angles can be efficiently computed.
 However, future research could examine the angle learning aspect of these $k$-SAT circuits, along with associated questions such as what parameter concentrations can be observed, and whether those parameter concentrations offer a capability of transfer learning for $k$-SAT problems in QAOA as has been demonstrated for problems such as weighted maximum cut \cite{Shaydulin_2023}.
+Sampling tasks with QAOA are sensitive to shot noise, therefore future larger scale QAOA investigations should also also aim to increase the shot count significantly.
 Lastly, evaluating unexplored variants of QAOA mixers and state preparation algorithms applied to these $k$-SAT circuits would also be valuable future research.